Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Equilibrium correlations and time crystals

 Focusing on the specific observables $A=B=M_x$ from (\ref{29}), one finally finds, similarly as in Sec.~\ref{s5}, for arbitrary $t$ and without any further approximation that

 and likewise for $A=B=M_y$.
 In case of a translationally invariant system, we furthermore can conclude under similar conditions as above (\ref{41}) that

 These findings imply interesting conclusions with respect to the topic of time crystals.
-At the focus of the latter issue are, generally speaking, various conceivable forms and disguises of a spontaneously broken time-translation symmetry (see, e.g., Refs.~\cite{han22,ven19} for recent reviews).
-Here, we specifically address the possible occurrence of such fascinating phenomena in isolated many-body quantum systems {\em at thermal equilibrium} (no periodic driving, no external bath(s) or other sources of dissipation, not considering ground states (zero temperature limit), not taking the thermodynamic limit before the long-time limit etc. \cite{han22,ven19}).
-Under theses circumstances, a particularly well-established definition of a time crystal explicitly refers to the behavior of temporal correlations at thermal equilibrium, requiring that they must exhibit permanent oscillations in time as well as long-range order in space \cite{wat15}.
-In our present context, this is largely equivalent \cite{wat15,wat20,hua19} to the requirement that there must exist intensive observables $A,B$ (exemplified by (\ref{29}) and more generally defined below Eq.~(\ref{61})), whose correlation function in (\ref{57}) exhibits permanent oscillations that do not tend to zero for asymptotically large system size $\dof$ (see below (\ref{54})).
+At the focus of the latter issue are, generally speaking, various conceivable forms and disguises of a spontaneously broken time-translation symmetry, see, e.g., Refs.~\cite{han22,ven19} for recent reviews.
+Here, we specifically address the possible occurrence of such fascinating phenomena in {\em isolated} many-body quantum systems {\em at thermal equilibrium}, meaning that no periodic driving and no external bath(s) or other sources of dissipation are involved, nor do we focus on the zero temperature limit or ground state properties, nor is the thermodynamic limit taken before the long-time limit \cite{han22,ven19}.
+Under these circumstances, a particularly well-established definition of a time crystal explicitly refers to the behavior of temporal correlations at thermal equilibrium, requiring that they must exhibit permanent oscillations in time as well as long-range order in space \cite{wat15}.
+In our present context, this is largely equivalent \cite{wat15,wat20,hua19} to the requirement that there must exist intensive observables $A,B$, as exemplified by (\ref{29}) and more generally defined below Eq.~(\ref{61}), whose correlation function in (\ref{57}) exhibits permanent oscillations that do not tend to zero for asymptotically large system size $\dof$, see below (\ref{54}).